joaoofreitas/make-c/README.md

 # Make C++
-A template repository for making and compiling a C++ program.
+A template repository for making and compiling a C program.

 Mainly created this repository to serve as template to my computer science collegues as an alternative to the ___mandatory___ ~~Visual Studio.~~